kernelorg-mirror/linux_kernel_git_aegl_linux/Documentation/filesystems/resctrl.rst

 			bandwidth percentages are directly applied to
 			the threads running on the core

-If RDT monitoring is available there will be an "L3_MON" directory with the following files:
+If L3 monitoring is available there will be an "L3_MON" directory with the following files:

 "num_rmids":